UPPMAX/UPPMAX-documentation/docs/cluster_guides/compress_format.md

 Other compressed formats are available, including 7z, available by loading the **p7zip** module, and xz, available as the system tool xz and by loading the **liblzma** module.
 For compressing FastQ files in particular, which have a very strict format, our small-scale comparison of tools showed that xz was slightly inferior to bzip2 and much slower during compression, and specialty tools for FastQ compression were superior in compression ratios to general-purpose compressors.
 See [How Should I Compress FastQ-format Files?](compress_fastQ.md) for more on FastQ compression.

-Most compression tools have options that allow you to trade off between speed of compression and size reduction of compression.
+Most compression tools have options that allow you to trade off between speed of compression and sise reduction of compression.
 The defaults are almost always sufficient.

 It makes little sense to compress an already-compressed file with a different format.
 It is much better to set up a pipe to uncompress the file and then recompress in the new format.